 The compensation committee is composed of three independent members of the Board.
 No compensation committee member participates in any of the Company's employee compensation programs.
 The Company's non-employee directors are eligible to and do participate in its 2014 Long-Term Incentive Plan (the "2014 Plan").
-The compensation committee (i) sets and recommends annual compensation, including equity awards and discretionary goal-oriented cash bonuses for the Company's named executive officers to the full Board for approval, (ii) reviews and approves the overall compensation policy, philosophy and strategy for all other employees, and (iii) reviews and approves awards under equity incentive plans and the non-equity incentive program to all employees as recommended to the compensation committee by management.
+The compensation committee (i)

+sets and recommends annual compensation, including equity awards and discretionary goal-oriented cash bonuses for the Company's named executive officers to the full Board for approval, (ii) reviews and approves the overall compensation policy, philosophy and strategy for all other employees, and (iii) reviews and approves awards under equity incentive plans and the non-equity incentive program to all employees as recommended to the compensation committee by management.

-Since 2015, the compensation committee has retained Frederic W. Cook & Co, Inc., an independent compensation consultant (the "Compensation Consultant"), each year to advise the Company on its performance-based equity grants at the beginning of the fiscal year, including fiscal year 2022.
+The compensation committee frequently utilizes the services of Frederic W. Cook & Co, Inc., an independent compensation consultant (the "Compensation Consultant") to advise the Company on its performance-based equity grants.
 The Compensation Consultant performs an evaluation of the Company's compensation program concerning future performance-based equity grants and how to balance those grants with base salary and cash bonus compensation.

-At the 2022 Annual Meeting of Stockholders, the stockholders approved, by a non-binding, advisory resolution, the compensation of the Company's named executive officers.
-The compensation committee considered this resolution of the stockholders in its review of executive compensation in fiscal year 2022 and determined that the stockholders supported the compensation packages awarded to the Company's named executive officers and the objectives and policies by which those packages were determined.
-Pursuant to a resolution adopted by the stockholders at the 2017 Annual Meeting of Stockholders, the stockholders will have an opportunity to approve or withhold approval of executive compensation by a non-binding advisory resolution on an annual basis at each annual meeting of stockholders.
+At the 2023 Annual Meeting of Stockholders, the stockholders approved, by a non-binding, advisory resolution, the compensation of the Company's named executive officers.
+The compensation committee considered this resolution of the stockholders in its review of executive compensation in fiscal year 2023 and determined that the stockholders supported the compensation packages awarded to the Company's named executive officers and the objectives and policies by which those packages were determined.
+We submit the compensation of the Company's named executive officers for stockholder approval on a non-binding advisory basis annually.
+Pursuant to a non-binding advisory resolution adopted by the stockholders at the 2022 Annual Meeting of Stockholders, the stockholders approved this frequency.